webguru103/smooch-docs/source/includes/_configuring_push_ios.md

 6. Save the .p12 file to your computer.
 Do NOT set a password on the file, just press OK.

 ### Step 2.
-Upload the .p12 file to SupportKit
+Upload the .p12 file to Smooch

-1. Go to http://app.supportkit.io and log into your account.
+1. Go to http://app.smooch.io and log into your account.

 2. Select the app you want push notifications to enabled for.